qalle2/nes-md5/README.md

 # nes-md5
 Compute an MD5 hash on the NES.
-The UI is finished but the actual hashing only computes the first of 64 rounds.
+The message can be 0&ndash;7 bytes long.

 ## List of files